datawire/ambassador-docs/service-catalog/concepts/annotations.md

 EOF
 ```

-You can easily view all of the annotations on your new service using `kubectl`:
+You can easily view all of the annotations on your new service using kubectl:

 ```
 $ kubectl describe svc ghost-service